uncbiag/uncbiag-academic-kickstart/content/authors/Sahin Olut/_index.md

 - Graduate Students
 ---

-Zhipeng Ding is a graduate student in computer science.
-He works on image segmentation, image registration, and multi-atlas segmentation approaches.
+Sahin Olut is a graduate student in computer science.
+He works on image registration.